The Department of Residence Life strives to provide a seamless and pain-free move-in process for students and their families during Move-In time.

 - Students will need to present their i-Card/Student ID or picture ID when checking in.

-- Contracts, Inventories & Keys – At check-in, students will receive a Room Inventory and Keys for their spaces.
+- Contracts, Inventories & Keys – At check-in, students will receive their keys and instructions for completing their Room Inventory.

 - Students will need to sign an Acknowledgement of Resident Responsibilities.